Leading Breakthroughs In Personal Body Protection

 Advanced materials such as carbon fibers, polyethylene and ceramics have been developed in recent years that drastically enhance impact energy absorption and dispersion, but light-weight, practical solutions for real-world use have not come to market.
 Until now.

 “The world has seen very little practical evolution in body armor since the introduction of Kevlar®, nearly 50 years ago.
 According to an FBI study, most police officers shot and killed in the line of duty are wearing vests when they are killed.
-This was the motivation behind the development of the Swift Shield because, while vests are necessary, there was something more—something different that was needed.
-The Swift Shield provides new options to protect those who put their lives on the line every day.”
+This was the motivation behind the development of the ATCS Shield because, while vests are necessary, there was something more—something different that was needed.
+The ATCS Shield provides new options to protect those who put their lives on the line every day.”

 — William Benz, President and CEO of ATCS